mr-easy/beautiful-jekyll/_posts/2020-05-21-implementing-gibbs-sampling-in-python.md

 <img src="{{ site.url }}/files/blog/gibbs/gibbs.gif" width="100%">

-The complete code for this example along with all the plotting and creating GIFs is available at my repo.
+The complete code for this example along with all the plotting and creating GIFs is available at my <a href="https://github.com/mr-easy/Gibbs-Sampling-Visualized">github repository</a>.
 For plotting Gaussian contours, I used the code from <a href="https://matplotlib.org/gallery/statistics/confidence_ellipse.html">this matplotlib tutorial</a>.

 Now, of course, you won't be using Gibbs sampling for sampling from multivariate Gaussians.
 So for any general intractable distribution, you need to have conditional samplers for each of the random variable given others.
 And you will be good to go.